GAA-UAM/GBNN/README.md

 If you want to use this library easily after installing it, you could import it into your python project.
 You can use this package with the standards of Scikit-learn.
+Note that this project can run on both Windows and Linux and is tested on both of them.
 ## GBNN-Example
 In the following, one can see the example of implementing the algorithm.